andrearosasco/clearconf/README.md

 ```
 ## API
 ### Example 1
-A configuration file for machine learning could be structure as follow.
+A configuration file for a machine learning project could be structure as follow.
 ```python
 from models import MLP
 from datasets import ImageNet